-- 1. The Executive Director must have 5 years of professional level experience in the field of disability services, including three years of administrative, supervisory, or consultative work; and a bachelor's degree. - 2.
-The Executive Director must have knowledge of ODP's service system.
+- 1. The Executive Director must have five years of professional level experience in the field of disability services, including three years of administrative, supervisory, or consultative work; and a bachelor's degree. - 2.
+The Executive Director must have knowledge of ODP's intellectual disability and autism service system.